abby777777/robot_setup/README.md

   -v /tmp/.X11-unix:/tmp/.X11-unix \
   ryzerdocker

+## 6. Testing and Calibration

+### Check Video Device Streaming

-#to check for video numbers
+To check video streaming, run:

-ffplay /dev/video0 for example to see the /dev/video0 will stream
-#values from video0 and video1 need to be edited in the lerobot/lerobot/common/robot_devices/robots/config.py in the two places that you find the word logitech
+### Update Video Device Configuration

+Edit the file `lerobot/lerobot/common/robot_devices/robots/config.py` and update the two instances where the word `logitech` appears to reflect your actual device values for `/dev/video0` and `/dev/video1`.

-#once changed -- they need to be pushed to github, so that the dockerfile clone pulls (without cache) the new config file
+> **Note:** After updating the config, push the changes to GitHub so the Dockerfile will clone the new config file (disable cache if necessary).

-#to try callibration
+### Run Calibration

+To test calibration, run:

 python lerobot/scripts/control_robot.py --robot.type=koch --control.type calibrate

-# not needed; but if you wanted to mount files on -v $(pwd)/data/lerobot/:/opt/lerobot/ \
+If you need to mount files from your host, you can use the following volume mapping:

+-v $(pwd)/data/lerobot/:/opt/lerobot/